 Selecting the right cash register roll for your printing application is very important.
-Direct thermal material is engineered much differently than the standard paper used in dot matrix printers.
+The direct thermal material is engineered much differently than the standard paper used in dot matrix printers.
 It contains chemicals that allow the paper to produce an image once heat is applied to it, and there are many paper and synthetic formulations to choose from.
 While they look similar, the chemical make-up of each material affects its resistance to moisture, heat, and other external factors.
 The thickness of the paper and the lifespan of images printed on it also varies.
 All of these attributes are very important to consider to ensure documents remain intact and readable during their useful life.
 Most documents look fine when they come out of the printer, but the true test is how they will hold up over their expected life span.
 When printed data is unreadable, problems with returns, service, warranties and compliance can arise.

 The following are 6 key considerations you should examine before choosing a cash register roll paper:

-All thermal papers have a basecoat and a thermal coat but not all have a topcoat.
+All thermal papers have a base coat and a thermal coat, but not all have a topcoat.
 A topcoat provides an extra layer of protection against specific environmental exposure.
 Non-top-coated materials are acceptable for applications requiring limited resistance properties.

 Thicker materials tend to be more durable and are perceived by customers as higher quality.
 However, the thicker the material, the less paper per roll, resulting in fewer documents that can be printed before the roll needs to be changed.
 Take an example, for 57mm x 40mm thermal paper size, if you are using different thickness paper, the length can vary from 10m to 18m.